rifatz-the-analyst/Retail-Sales-Inventory-Optimization-Analysis/README.md

 The Toys category contributes 35.25% of total revenue, making it the company's largest revenue driver.
 Within the category, Lego Bricks account for 46.89% of category sales.

 Trend analysis shows that changes in Lego Bricks sales closely mirror changes in total company revenue.
-It supported by a strong positive correlation (r = 0.55) between monthly revenue from Lego Bricks and the company’s total revenue.
+It supported by a moderate positive correlation (r = 0.55) and statistically significant (p-value = 0.95%) between monthly revenue from Lego Bricks and the company’s total revenue.
 Combined with the fact that the top 25% of products generate 61.81% of total revenue, this suggests that business performance is highly concentrated among a small number of products.

 This indicates that business performance is heavily influenced by top products, increasing vulnerability to demand changes, competitive pressure, or supply chain disruptions affecting that product.